 This attack highlights the increase in frequency and impact that cyberthreats are posing.
 Healthcare systems, schools, and government agencies have all fallen prey to attacks that impact systems, employees, and patients or constituents.
-Recently, GovCybersecurityHub, our sister publication, spoke to Dennis Egan, the Director of Healthcare East at CrowdStrike, about these attacks.
+Recently, GovCybersecurityHub, spoke to Dennis Egan, the Director of Healthcare East at CrowdStrike, about these attacks.
 Egan explored the motivations, trends, and malicious actors behind these attacks as well as why government agencies, like the VA and CMS, are often targets.

 Here is what he had to say:

 GovCybersecurityHub (GCH): DCH Health System was just the latest in a number of high-profile ransomware attacks against healthcare organizations and government agencies.
 Why are these organizations being targeted by malicious actors?
 What makes them particularly good targets?

 Dennis Egan: Healthcare is a target that is perceived by adversaries to be low hanging fruit – so it’s kind of low risk, high reward in their eyes.